-HUM S120 A Sense of Place: Alaska and Beyond
+HUM SI20 A Sense of Place: Alaska and Beyond

 Designed for first-year students, this course, through a variety of readings, activities and discussions, examines the various ways we relate to places in which we find ourselves.
 We will focus on both the university and the Alaskan wilderness as place through a study of issues in the humanities and social science.
 Students explore issues critical to their academic goals and objectives.
 The purpose of the course is to assist students in finding their place in the university setting.
-Corequisites: English 092 (or higher) or concurrent enrollment, or placement test, or instructor permission.
+Prerequisite: English 092 or higher or concurrent enrollment, or placement into ENGL S110, or instructor permission.